mmistakes/minimal-mistakes/_posts/2016-09-13-To-Do-Damage.md

 seem mad.

 However, if you're a company selling outsourced IT this makes sense.
-All the above are driven by you need to reduce costs year on year driven by your client while delivering more and more demands.
-As generally the measures the client applies to you are:
+All the above are driven by your need to reduce costs 'year on year' driven by your client while delivering more and more demands.

+Generally the measures the client applies to you are:

 1. Deliver x requirements by y
 2. Provide n developers for z cost